 Duration: 11m 44s

-If you like the podcast, please review it on iTunes.
-Even if you’re not an iTunes subscriber yourself, that’s where most people still find their podcasts, so that’s where your review will make the most difference.
+If you like the podcast, please review it on Apple Podcasts.
+Even if you’re not an Apple Podcasts subscriber yourself, that’s where most people still find their podcasts, so that’s where your review will make the most difference.